 Research on landscape change in the context of hydroelectricity in New Brunswick and dykelands in Nova Scotia generated a new concept called climax thinking.
 I have been developing this idea since 2016, workshopped with support from folks like the NSF Energy Impacts coordination network and their 2017 Energy Impacts Symposium.
-The foundational chapter (Sherren in press) and some of the early empirical use of this concept are finally starting to emerge (Chappell, Parkins and Sherren, 2020).
+The foundational chapter (Sherren 2021) and some of the early empirical use of this concept are finally starting to emerge (Chappell, Parkins and Sherren, 2020).

 Chappell, Ellen N., Parkins John R., and Sherren, K. (2020) Climax thinking, place attachment, and utilitarian landscapes: Implications for wind energy development.
 Landscape and Urban Planning, 199, 103802.
 [Download survey PDFs: Control Survey final, Experimental Survey Final]

-Ellen Chappell (MES 2019) worked on wind energy transitions in the Tantramar area of New Brunswick and Nova Scotia using climax thinking as a theoretical framework, funded by a SRES Legacy Scholarship, a SSHRC Graduate Scholarship and SSHRC project funds (Parkins PI).
+Ellen Chappell (MES 2019) worked on wind energy transitions in the Tantramar area of New Brunswick and Nova Scotia using climax thinking as a theoretical framework, funded by a SRES Legacy Scholarship, an NSGS, a SSHRC Graduate Scholarship and SSHRC project funds (Parkins PI).